- PEMRA bans Mubashir Lucman’s ‘Khara Sach’Posted 1 day ago

 - Interactive Advertising At Its Best: Samsung’s ‘The Talking Fridge’Posted 1 day ago

-- The World’s Top 25 Brands You Should Be Working For According To GlassdoorPosted 7 days ago
+- The Top 100 Global Brands For 2014 According To InterbrandPosted 4 days ago

 P&G’s “Have You Tried This Yet” Campaign Uses QR Codes

 P&G’s print ads can now be seen with QR codes to not only provide ease to shoppers but also to promote M-commerce in the United States.
 The print ads being featured in newspapers and magazines can now be seen with QR codes that take users to the “Have You Tried This Yet” website.

 The “Have You Tried This Yet” campaign is focusing on many brands including: Gillette, Secret, Tampax and Pantene.
 The print ads will with the QR codes will be working as great measurement tools for the company.

 Moreover, users that go to the mobile site using the QR codes can also get information about their local newspapers that are featuring discount coupons for the products the user is interested in.
 This is done simply by taking the users post code.